Kit ideas for PNW tri geeks

 Wetsuits + tri suits + race-day basics

 Long history in tri; good value; and a lot of age-groupers end up in Zoot at some point.
+Their suits consistently pass the "still intact at mile 13" test.
+Not a low bar for a category where seams have been known to fail in cold lake water.

 De Soto Sport